artur-oganesyan/test-task/README.md

-## Run in Docker-Compose in Selenoid
+## Run in Docker-Compose with Selenoid
 ```shell
 chmod +x start_in_docker.sh
 ./start_in_docker.sh